Authorize AI-driven state transitions before they bind the enterprise.

 Is OntoGuard a compliance tool or an authorization layer?

-OntoGuard is a semantic authorization layer and Decision Authorization Infrastructure.
+OntoGuard is a semantic control plane and Decision Authorization Infrastructure.
 Compliance readiness is one use case; the broader product governs whether high-stakes AI output is allowed to move, must be blocked, or should be routed to human review.

 How to start